scepstein/scepstein.github.io/projects/Midterms_Media.md

 - R/rjson
 - R/ggplot2
 - R/cowplot
-summary: "Analysis of 2022 Midterm Elections and the role of media markets."
+- ETL (Extract, Transform, Load) Integration
+- data visualization
+- Geographic information systems
+summary: "Use of R-programming to integrate recent election results with geographic information data to generate maps to determine the effect of media on the 2022 midterm results."
 ---

 ### Introduction